-With such a huge number of products on sale, it’s no wonder some of them have issues.
+With such a vast number of products on sale, it’s no wonder some of them have issues.
 This post details how you can Report a Problem to Apple to get the iTunes or App Store support you need.

-There are over 2 million apps available on Apple’s App Store and over 35 million songs, TV shows, and films on the iTunes Store.
+There are millions of apps available on Apple’s App Store and over tens of millions of songs, TV shows, and films on the iTunes Store.
 With such a staggering number of products, it’s only reasonable to expect some of them to have problems.

 Apple’s Report a Problem service is available for just that.